jcampbell57/naval-warfare/README.md

 This project could be improved with:

 - Single player difficulty modes
+- Drag and drop feature to place ships
 - Ship icons to indicate ship placement instead of tile background color
 - Animations or transitions for hit & miss attacks

 ### Notes

 - ESLint and prettier config did not seem to be working together.
 After much time trying to debug, restarting VSCode seemed to resolve the issue.

-- I have included [a custom font](https://fonts.google.com/specimen/B612?preview.text=NAVAL%20WARFARE), but it does not appear to be rendering properly.

 ### Resources